Khalid Sheikh Mohammed: Capture, interrogation, and torture (2003–2006)

 On 11 September 2002, members of Pakistani Inter-Services Intelligence (ISI) claimed to have killed or captured Sheikh Mohammed during a raid in Karachi that resulted in bin al-Shibh's capture.
 This claim was then subsequently proven as baseless.

+In January 2003, Sheikh Mohammed visited Osama bin Laden in the North Waziristan District where he lived with his youngest wife Amal.

 Mohammed was captured in Rawalpindi, Pakistan (about 20 kilometres southwest of Islamabad), on 1 March 2003, by the Pakistani ISI, possibly in a joint action with the CIA's Special Activities Division paramilitary operatives and officers of the American Diplomatic Security Service.
 He has been in U.S. custody since that time.
 Initially held in the CIA's Salt Pit (Cobalt) prison in Afghanistan, after just a "few minutes" of questioning at Cobalt, he was subject to "enhanced interrogation techniques."
 He was slapped, grabbed in the face, placed in stress positions, placed in standing sleep deprivation, doused with water, and subjected to rectal rehydration multiple times, without a determination of medical need.

 The International Red Cross and Human Rights Watch consider that the harsh interrogation techniques, including waterboarding, which he received from U.S. agents amount to torture.
 Mohammed was also subject to sleep deprivation for a period of 7 1/2 days, during much of which he was forced to stand.

 According to later reports, Mohammed initially told American interrogators he would not answer any questions until he was provided with a lawyer, which was refused.
 He claims to have been kept naked for more than a month during his isolation and interrogations, and said he was "questioned by an unusual number of female handlers".

-A CIA document reveals that Jane Harman (D-CA) and Porter Goss (R-FL) of the House Intelligence Committee were briefed on 13 July 2004, by the CIA deputy director for operations James Pavitt, General Counsel Scott Muller, and CIA Inspector General John L. Helgerson on the status of the interrogation process of Mohammed.
+A CIA document reveals that Jane Harman and Porter Goss of the House Intelligence Committee were briefed on 13 July 2004, by the CIA deputy director for operations James Pavitt, General Counsel Scott Muller, and CIA Inspector General John L. Helgerson on the status of the interrogation process of Mohammed.
 The document states: